xiaxiAAAAAAA/information-diffusion-model/README.md

 This project provides a comprehensive and modular framework **(STIR)** for analyzing the propagation dynamics of rumors and anti-rumors on social media platforms like Weibo and Twitter.
 It leverages a simplified evolutionary game model, without relying on complex graph structures, to simulate user behavior and predict the driving forces behind information spread.

 # Update
-- :up: 2025.7: Upload all codes.
+- :up: 2025.7: Initial code upload, including a unified framework for Weibo and Twitter data processing and a simplified evolutionary game model.

 # :bulb: Overview
 The core objective of this framework is to quantify and predict user engagement with rumors.
 It achieves this through a multi-stage pipeline:
-1. Data Processing: Extracts and standardizes raw data from different social media platforms (JSON files for Twitter, MySQL database for Weibo).
+1. **Data Processing**: Extracts and standardizes raw data from different social media platforms (JSON files for Twitter, MySQL database for Weibo).
-2. Feature Engineering: Calculates a set of cognitive and social features for each user, including:
+2. **Feature Engineering**: Calculates a set of cognitive and social features for each user, including:
     - PI (Projective Identification): A measure of a user's influence based on their network and activity.
     - SE (Selective Expose): Thematic relevance of a user's content to the core topic.
     - IM (Information Mastery): A score representing a user's susceptibility to new information, based on topic entropy and individual knowledge.
     - CB (Cognitive Bias): A composite score calculated using a Fuzzy Logic System that combines PI, SE, and IM.
-3. Cognition Modeling: Employs Fuzzy C-Means clustering to model group-level and social-level cognition from individual CB scores.
+3. **Cognition Modeling**: Employs Fuzzy C-Means clustering to model group-level and social-level cognition from individual CB scores.
 This allows for the simulation of social influence.
-4. Evolutionary Game Simulation: A simplified game-theoretic model simulates the strategic choices of users (to spread a rumor or an anti-rumor).
+4. **Evolutionary Game Simulation**: A simplified game-theoretic model simulates the strategic choices of users (to spread a rumor or an anti-rumor).
 The simulation determines a stable strategy proportion within the user population.
-5. Driving Force Calculation: The final outputs are derived from the game's results:
+5. **Driving Force Calculation**: The final outputs are derived from the game's results:
     - Driving Force : A value between 0 and 1, calculated from the difference in potential payoffs.
 It represents a user's propensity or inclination to spread a rumor vs. an anti-rumor.
     - Forwarding Probability : The ultimate prediction.
 It translates the Driving Force into a concrete probability that a user will forward a message to their neighbors, modeled using a binomial distribution as described in academic literature.